mongodb/docs/source/includes/fact-private-endpoint-limits-aws.rst

-- If this is the first private endpoint that you deploy to a
-  region, you must first resume any paused {+database-deployments+} in your project with nodes deployed to that region.

-  This limitation doesn't apply for additional private endpoints that you deploy to the same region.

 - To connect to |service| {+database-deployments+} using {+aws-pl+} from regions in which you haven't deployed a private endpoint connection, you must peer |vpc|\s in those regions to